Transition Lenses: What you need to know

-I’ve actually timed how long my transition lenses change color and it clocked in at around 5 seconds to change from clear to dark and from dark to clear at around 1 minute .
-It is not a long time.
+I’ve actually timed how long my transition lenses change color and it clocked in at around 5 seconds to change from clear to dark and from dark to clear at around 1 minute.
+Which is not a long time.

 The second concern that people have about transition lenses is the scenario in which it changes colors.
 In a cloudy and overcast day, even though its not very sunny, UV light does get through so your transition lenses will change colors.
 Some people may not like that they look like they are wearing sunglasses in a day that is not sunny.
 Or have a semi tinted look all day long.

 The third issue, is that if you drive, the windshield already have UV treatment that blocks UV light so you will still be exposed to sunlight but your eyeglasses will not change colors.
 This will be annoying because transition lean will not protect you from all the sunlight and glare coming from outside your car window while driving.